Can you believe summer is here? We’re kicking things off with our seasonal challenge using purple glass and acrylic beads.

 - Then flip the remainder fabric over to the inside.

-Cut one 2.5 ft of wire and fold it so it looks like you have two.
-25 gauge wires are easy to bend; we need to double it because it can also snap with too much twisting.
-I like it because it’s delicate.
+Cut one 2.5 ft. of wire and fold so it looks like you have two 25 gauge wires, this wire is easy to bend.
+We need to double it because it can also snap with too much twisting; I like it because it’s delicate and easy to use.

 Before you add the first bead make sure to create a loop at the bottom so the beads don’t fall off.